shivanibhat24/shivanibhat24/README.md

 Hello!
 I'm **Shivani Bhat**, an enthusiastic and innovative engineering student with a strong drive to explore new technologies and solve problems.
 I believe in the power of diverse experiences to unlock and unleash my full potential.
 My aim is to excel in end-to-end product development and make meaningful contributions to society.

+I love to work on and solve real life problems.🌍🧩

+My interests are IoT,defence,space,drones, robotics, AI, competitive coding, web development and Healthcare🌐🚁🤖💻❤️

 ## 🚀 Tech Stack

 ### Core Languages